 For merchants using more than one platform to manage their online stores, warehouses, and store, keeping accurate inventory levels this is a big challenge that oftentimes requires frequent (and time-consuming) stocktakes.

 Manually reconciling inventory across all the places you sell and store your products is tedious and prone to human error.
 When your inventory syncs automatically across all sales channels, you know exactly how much stock you have and where it is at any given time.
 It’s also easy to understand how well each product is selling and create purchase orders based on performance.

 With that information at your fingertips, you can prevent stockouts, easily move inventory from one location to another, and get a full picture of all your sales from one place.
 A POS that’s part of a unified commerce platform unlocks that kind of visibility.

 That was the motivation behind fashion brand Assembly New York’s switch to Shopify POS.

 “Why [manage] two things when you could have just one?” says Ale Tarver, Assembly’s store manager.
-“If you’re selling online and using a POS from two different systems, why are you double checking your inventory?
-You’d have to manually adjust things, and that takes a lot of time.”

 It’s also difficult for retailers to offer these convenient payment options for customers on their own.
 Dealing with banks or payment providers means you’ll need to sign lengthy contracts, pay exorbitant setup fees, and figure out confusing payment rates.